mstrhao/conscious-access-pfc/README.md

 # Conscious-access analysis and figure-reproduction package

-Release candidate prepared for peer review of Nature Neuroscience manuscript **NN-A96833**, “The Decomposition of Conscious Access: Working Memory for Masked Sequences in Monkey Prefrontal Cortex.”
+Release for Nature Neuroscience manuscript **NN-A96833**, “The Decomposition of Conscious Access: Working Memory for Masked Sequences in Monkey Prefrontal Cortex.”